How To Grow This Exotic Tree-Jacaranda mimosifolia

 Types and Varieties of Jacaranda Trees

-- Jacaranda mimosifolia ‘Alba’ also called White Christmas.
+- Jacaranda mimosifolia ‘Alba’ is also called White Christmas.
 This is a large tree with white blossoms and is available from specialty growers.
-Care for it as you would any jacaranda.
+Care for it as you would any Jacaranda.

 - Jacaranda mimosifolia ‘Bonsai Blue’ is a dwarf variety and matures at 10-12′ in height and 6-8′ wide.
 It is relatively new.